Updated on March 1st, 2024

 San Diego DUI lawyer focus is on representing those accused of driving under the influence in the city or county.

 The right San Diego DUI attorney offer experienced and aggressive criminal defense representation for anyone accused of driving under the influence of alcohol or drugs.

 If you or someone you know has been charged with a DUI, the consequences can be severe in San Diego.

 Penalties can include potential jail time, probation, fines, DUI classes, and license suspension.

 In fact, if you do not request a hearing with the DMV within 10 days of your arrest, then your California Driver's License will be automatically suspended, even if you are later found not guilty in the criminal case.

-Call to be connected with a DUI lawyer for a free consultation.
+Call to be connected with The San Diego Criminal Defense Pros to speak with a DUI lawyer for a free consultation.

 San Diego criminal justice system uses the state's DUI laws that can be found under the California Vehicle Code.

 The charge in each individual case and the potential punishment can vary, depending on a number of factors including but not limited to: prior convictions, the driver’s blood-alcohol content, whether anyone was injured or killed, and if there were children in the vehicle.

 Below are more important topics related to DUI cases that you should be aware of.

 DUI And blood Alalcohol level in San Diego

 San Diego uses the state's law as stated earlier.